zombiebobc/finance-app/README.md

 - **Robust Error Handling**: Handles malformed data, missing fields, and invalid values gracefully
 - **Chunked Processing**: Efficiently processes large CSV files in chunks
 - **Comprehensive Logging**: Tracks import progress, errors, and statistics
+- **Streamlit Import Tab**: Bulk upload multiple CSVs from the dashboard with previews, account inference, duplicate detection, and progress feedback

+### Robust Error Handling
+- **Custom Exceptions**: Import pipelines raise `IngestionError` and `StandardizationError` with precise context, making it easier to identify and remediate failures.
+- **Interactive Recovery**: When running from the CLI, the importer prompts to skip rows, retry with safe defaults, or abort, preventing hard crashes on malformed data.
+- **Configurable Thresholds**: Tune `processing.error_ratio`, `processing.max_error_rows`, and `processing.fallback_values` in `config.yaml` to control how many bad rows are tolerated and what defaults should be applied.
+- **Automatic Fallbacks**: CSV ingestion retries alternate encodings and parsing engines before prompting or skipping, while standardization can default missing amounts/descriptions using the configured fallbacks.

 ### Account Management Features
 - **Multiple Account Types**: Support for banks, credit cards, investments, cash, and other account types